JackHemmert3113/cognitive-framework/CONTRIBUTING.md

-# Contributing to Forge Framework
+# Contributing to Cognitive Framework

 ## Welcome!
-Thank you for your interest in contributing to the Forge Framework!
+Thank you for your interest in contributing to the Cognitive Framework!
 This project aims to make AI-enhanced development accessible to everyone by providing foundational tools and patterns for building applications where humans and AI work together seamlessly.
 Your contributions help us build a better framework for human-AI collaborative development.

 ## How to Contribute
-There are many ways to contribute to Forge Framework:
+There are many ways to contribute to Cognitive Framework:

-- **Reporting bugs**: If you find a bug, please create an issue in our [Issue Tracker](https://github.com/JackHemmert3113/forge-framework/issues) with detailed steps to reproduce it.
+- **Reporting bugs**: If you find a bug, please create an issue in our [Issue Tracker](https://github.com/JackHemmert3113/cognitive-framework/issues) with detailed steps to reproduce it.
 - **Suggesting features**: Have an idea for a new feature?
-Share it in our [GitHub Discussions](https://github.com/JackHemmert3113/forge-framework/discussions) or create a feature request issue.
+Share it in our [GitHub Discussions](https://github.com/JackHemmert3113/cognitive-framework/discussions) or create a feature request issue.
 - **Submitting PRs**: Code contributions are always welcome!
 Fix bugs, add features, or improve documentation.
 - **Improving documentation**: Help us make our documentation more clear, comprehensive, and useful.